perladvent/perldotcom/content/article/_pub_2002_12_18_hohoho.md

 {
-   "description" : " You know, it's not easy having the happiness of billions of children around the world resting with your organization, and it's even harder on the IT department.
-The incorporated elves and pixiefolk of the North Pole, under the direction...", "image" : null,
    "authors" : [
       "alex-gough"
    ],
-   "thumbnail" : "/images/_pub_2002_12_18_hohoho/111-perl_xmas.gif",
-   "draft" : null,
+   "image" : null,
+   "categories" : "Community",
    "tags" : [
       "christmas-success-santa"
    ],
    "title" : "How Perl Powers Christmas",
-   "categories" : "Community",
+   "slug" : "/pub/2002/12/18/hohoho.html",
    "date" : "2002-12-18T00:00:00-08:00",
+   "draft" : null,
-   "slug" : "/pub/2002/12/18/hohoho"
+   "thumbnail" : "/images/_pub_2002_12_18_hohoho/111-perl_xmas.gif",
+   "description" : " You know, it's not easy having the happiness of billions of children around the world resting with your organization, and it's even harder on the IT department.
+The incorporated elves and pixiefolk of the North Pole, under the direction..."
 }